markSmurphy/codename-generator/README.md

 Lists all ~960 nouns in the dictionary.

+### --nsw

+Enables **Not Safe for Work** mode, which supplements the usual inoffensive dictionary with a selection of the ruder everyday english expressions.

 ### --no-color

 Switches off colour output.
 Useful if piping output somewhere which doesn't handle the unicode control codes.